Shanbashir1/Project5/TESTING.md

 ## Manual Testing
 ### Home Page
-Manual Testing was carried out throughout the site to check the wether the site met the requirements of the expected results.
+Manual Testing was carried out throughout the site to check the wether the site met the requirements of the expected results below.

 | Element                    | Location       | Action          | Expected Result               | Pass/Fail |
 | -------------------------- | -------------- | --------------- | ----------------------------- | --------- |